Gradual Capacity Growth for Sparse Network Discovery: Method

-Following \citet{evci2020rigging}, we initialize the weights of newly added connections to zero.
+Following common practices in DST~\cite{evci2020rigging}, we initialize the weights of newly added connections to zero.
 This avoids introducing noise or interference from random initializations and allows the network to learn appropriate values through gradient descent.
 Zero initialization also maintains stability in the functional behavior of the current network.